 Investigating the role of Robotic Surgery for Ovarian Cancer with the aim of providing quicker recovery, shorter hospital stays and better quality of life.
 An update on The MIRRORS study.

 We are delighted to be funding The MIRRORS study which is being led by Christina Uwins in the Department of Gynaecological Oncology at The Royal Surrey County Hospital.
-You can learn about the study by reading Christina’s original blog (here).
+You can learn about the study by reading about it on our research page (here).
 There have been some really exciting developments recently….
 This is Christina’s update.

 “I have now gained both Ethics and Health Research Authority approval to run MIRRORS.
 I am also really proud to have been awarded a Greenshoots grant which provides me with an additional 1 day a week of protected time for 12 months to work up an Ethics application for MIRRORS-RCT (Randomised Controlled Trial) which I hope will come after MIRRORS.
 This funding also provides training in research delivery and management aimed at “assisting burgeoning chief investigators navigate the research funding landscape”.